Remove Your Rose Tinted Glasses: Data Visualizations Designed to Mislead

 Nobody likes feeling manipulated in any way, shape, or form.
 But while that may be the case, people are duped by data visualizations every day.

-Nobody likes feeling manipulated; however, people are duped by data visualizations everyday.
-From political issues to sports statistics, to the recent report you received on the ROI of your company blog, the internet and reports are flooded with examples of misleading data visualization.
+From political issues to sports statistics and the recent report you received on the ROI of your company blog, the internet as well as informational reports are flooded with examples of misleading data visualization.

-Learn how to spot the common tricks used to manipulate data and how to avoid the pitfalls for your own data visualizations.
+Learn how to spot the common tricks used to manipulate data and how to avoid the pitfalls for your own visuals.

 Infamous for its overuse in politics, the truncated y-axis is a classic way to visually mislead.
 Take a look at the graph above, comparing people with jobs to people on welfare.
 At first glance, the visual dynamics of the graph suggest people on welfare to number four times as many as people with jobs.
 Numbers don’t lie, however, and when analyzed, they point out much less sensational facts than the data visualization would suggest.

 This type of misinformation occurs when the graph’s producers ignore convention and manipulate the y-axis.
 The conventional way of organizing the y-axis is to start at 0 and then go up to the highest data point in your set.
 By not setting the origin of the y-axis at zero, small differences become hyperbolic and therefore play more on people’s prejudices rather than their rationality.
 Notice on the graph below, originally shared by Gizmodo, how much larger the differences look when truncating the y-axis.

 Focus on creating your data visualizations using data with a zero-baseline y-axis and watch out for truncated axes.
 Sometimes these distortions are done on purpose to mislead readers, but other times they’re just the consequence of not knowing how an unintentional use of a non-zero-baseline can skew data.